matteoceschia/ReconstructionValidationModule/README.md

 **reco.track_count** : Number of tracks in the tracker

+**reco.negative_track_count** : Number of tracks in the tracker that have been identified to have a negative charge curvature

+**reco.positive_track_count** : Number of tracks in the tracker that have been identified to have a positive charge curvature

 **reco.associated_track_count** : Number of electron candidates

 **reco.small_cluster_count** : Number of clusters with 2 hits